jhunexjun/CP_Scheduler/README.md

 ## Installation

 Install the following
-1. node.js at least version v14.17.5.
+1. node.js at least version `14.17.5`. -- I now use `16.13.0`.
 2. Any code editor like Visual Studio Code.
 But me I use Sublime 3.
+It won't matter.
-3. $ npm install pm2@latest -g
+3. `$ npm install pm2@latest -g`.
 4. After npm installation, copy the pspdfkit/dist/pspdfkit-lib/ to PUBLIC/static/js folder.
 If the dir do not exists, create them.

 ## Optional Installtion